project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

 ### Initialize Hatohol DB

-- copy the configuration template file to an arbitrary directory.
+Copy the configuration template file to an arbitrary directory.

     # cp /usr/share/hatohol/hatohol-config.dat.example ~/hatohol-config.dat

-- Edit the copied configuration file.
+Edit the copied configuration file.
 Some rules and examples are in the file as comments.

-- Reflect the configuration to the DB as
+Reflect the configuration to the DB as

     # hatohol-config-db-creator hatohol-config.dat